-Location: at 405 Northwest 15th Street in Oklahoma City
+Location: at the Henry and Anna Overholser Mansion, 405 Northwest 15th Street in Oklahoma City

 Henry Overholser arrived in Oklahoma as an '89er and soon became a prominent civic leader.
 He worked tirelessly to bring several railroads to Oklahoma City and operated the Overholser Opera House for many years.
 He constructed this Victorian mansion in 1904.
 It became a showplace and the center of the city's social and cultural life.

 Location: near intersection of Stanton L. Young and Lindsey in Oklahoma City (DAR)

 A nearby spring provided water for cattlemen and Indians prior to settlement.
 The campground was a favorite of Captain David L. Payne, the early leader of the Boomer movement for opening the Unassigned Lands.